+1. Seizing teachable moments.
 We’re talking about the upcoming arrival of baby brother… a lot.
 We’re reading books about it and pointing out other big sisters we see and talking about all the fun things we’ll get to do together once the baby arrives.
-Even a little play time at the easel can become a teachable moment for talking about our expanding family – as seen in this photo.
+Even a little play time at the easel can become a teachable moment for talking about our expanding family.

+3. Role playing with dolls.
 Engaging our toddler in role play with dolls is an obvious way to prepare her for how to interact with a baby.
-We talk about being gentle and using quiet voices and practice changing diapers and feeding.
-All things she will need to get used to doing fairly soon.
+We talk about being gentle, using quiet voices, and we practice changing diapers and feeding — all things she will need to get used to doing fairly soon.

 4. Spending time with friends who have babies.
 I know that a new baby will definitely be a transition for my daughter, but she actually really loves babies, which I’m hoping will work in our favor.
 In the interim, I’m going out of my way to have her spend time with our friends who have little babies.
 Hopefully it will get her excited about having one of her own and teach her about how to interact positively with tiny ones.